Introduction to Challenging a Gift and Transfer of Money Because of Elder Financial Abuse, Lack of Capacity and Undue Influence

 - An acceptance of the gift.

-- Actual physical release of ownership and possession over the subject matter of the gift/transfer.
+- Actual physical release and transfer of ownership and possession over the subject matter of the gift/transfer.

-If a person does not have donative capacity, then a gift cannot be made.
-A strategy to defend a “gift” can include reliance upon a general durable power of attorney (POA) providing the agent with gifting powers, including the specific power to make gifts.
-This power will allow the agent to effect gifts that the person may no longer be able to legally make or effect on his or her own.
+In cases involving a contested gift, if a person does not have donative capacity, then a gift cannot be made.
+But a “gift” can be made with a general durable power of attorney (POA) providing the agent with gifting powers, including the specific power to make gifts.
+This power allows an agent to make gifts that the person may no longer be able to legally make or effect on his or her own.
+Gifts made under a durable power of attorney are the source of many fights and lawsuits.
+Caution is, therefore, warranted.

 Recognizing Situations Where the Existence of Undue Influence is Often the Equal of Fraud